barrettotte/alkahest/README.md

 # Alkahest

-Alkahest is a reusable engine for writing one Quarto Markdown manuscript and publishing it as HTML, EPUB, and a Typst PDF.
+A containerized publishing engine for turning Quarto Markdown into HTML, EPUB, and Typst PDF books.

-This is intentionally pre-release: a later template repo will consume the released container image.

-Authors should eventually need only a small book repository containing `book.toml`, numbered manuscript files, references, and assets.
-Quarto, Typst, fonts, prose checks, and accessibility validators live in a rootless container.
+The repository contains the publishing engine, a compact reference book, and an author guide.
+Authors maintain `book.toml`, numbered manuscript files, references, and assets; a rootless container supplies Quarto, Typst, fonts, prose checks, and accessibility validators.

-The repo was named after the theoretical “universal solvent” of Renaissance alchemy.
+The name refers to the theoretical “universal solvent” of Renaissance alchemy.

 ## Prerequisites

-This currently supports x86-64 Linux hosts.
-MacOS, Windows, and ARM systems are not yet supported because parts of the locked container toolchain are distributed as Linux AMD64 archives.
+Alkahest supports x86-64 Linux hosts. macOS, Windows, and ARM systems are unsupported because parts of the locked toolchain are distributed as Linux AMD64 archives.

 Maintainers need: